duniter/website_en/content/2018-02-23-duniter-why-and-how.md

 # A “Web of Trust”?

 In order to clearly identify each member and ensure that no-one receives two or more UDs we resorted to a WoT.
-We borrowed the term from [PGP](https://fr.wikipedia.org/wiki/Pretty_Good_Privacy), the famous open-source encryption software although our implementation is vastly different.
+We borrowed the term from [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), the famous open-source encryption software although our implementation is vastly different.
 The WoT is there to make sure a **real-world identity matches that on the network.**

 The WoT is woven by members themselves.
-The 59 "founding fathers" asserted that they knew each other in person and each then proceeded with “certifying” others around them.
+The 59 members who minted the genesis block asserted that they knew each other in person and each then proceeded with “certifying” others around them.
 When a new member joins, he or she is given the right to certify future members.

 However the process **can’t go on forever** as the web has a maximum diameter.
 Each member only has a set number of certifications he can grant and cannot be “too far” from other members.
 If you’re interested in the fine print, I invite you to read this article from 2016 called “[Introduction to member management](https://duniter.org/en/introduction-a-la-toile-de-confiance/)” .